 - Amazon Connect

-The magic here is the way we use all of the above together to create the Voice Drop feature.
-By using the set disconnect flow action block, we are then able to ‘catch’ the customer leg when the agent disconnects from the call, and perform some additional treatment.
+The magic here is the way we use all of the above together to create the Voice Drop feature in the Amazon Connect Contact Center.
+By using the set disconnect flow action block, we are then able to 'catch' the customer leg when the agent disconnects from the call, and perform some additional treatment.

-Simply by doing the set-disconnect flow, this will not create the experience we need, the reason being, it gets executed for every call, even if we spoke to the customer, got a voicemail or just ringing phone.
+Simply by using the set disconnect flow, this will not create the experience we need.
+The reason being, it gets executed for every call, even if we spoke to the customer, got a voicemail or just a ringing phone.
 And this is not the experience we require.

 Agent Extended CCP

 Amazon Connect provides a WebRTC client that can be used within Chrome or Firefox and allows agents to make and receive phone calls, along with handle inbound chats.
-This softphone is called, Contact Control Panel or CCP.
-Amazon provides an API to be able to customise the features and capabilities of the CCP.
+This softphone is called Contact Control Panel or CCP.
+Amazon provides an API to be able to customize the features and capabilities of the CCP.
 (For more information see here: https://blog.voicefoundry.com/blog/amazon-connect-agent-desktop-improving-agent-and-customer-experience)

-The whole bottom bar is new and provides additional features and capabilities that we’ll discuss in future blogs.
-So let’s see Voice Drop in action from an agents perspective
+The whole bottom bar is new and provides additional features and capabilities that we'll discuss in future blogs.
+So let's see Voice Drop in action from the agent perspective